 In Botswana, we’ve been running community education programs to raise awareness of the ejiao industry and the long term economic impact of selling working animals.
 But resolving such a broad and ever changing issue won’t happen overnight, and support from the public will be absolutely vital to continuing our work in Africa.

 How can you help?

-You can support SPANA’s fight against the donkey skin trade by donating to our dedicated fundraising appeal.
+You can support SPANA’s fight against the donkey skin trade by donating to us today.